ZakiZtraki/AndruinoBeginner/content/lessons/day17/lesson.md

 ## Storing multiple‑byte values with `put()` and `get()`

 Suppose you want to store a floating‑point calibration factor or a structure of user settings.
 The EEPROM library provides `EEPROM.put()` and `EEPROM.get()` to read and write arbitrary data types without manually splitting them into bytes.
-These functions also use `update()` internally, so they avoid unnecessary writes.【577675601178878†L147-L154】.
+These functions also use `update()` internally, so they avoid unnecessary writes..

 Here’s a simple example that remembers a temperature threshold for a fan controller: